 12. It is polite when a lady gets up to leave the table that the gentlemen stand while she leaves, and then stand again when she returns.
 We know this is rarely practiced these days, but it is always polite to stand and help a lady with her chair.

-13. If you need to leave to use the restroom, exit at the doors near the chaperone Table #17.
-Return to the ballroom near Chaperone Table #1 where you first entered.
+13. If you need to leave to use the restroom, exit at the side doors of the ballroom.
+Return to the ballroom through the main doors where you first entered.

 14. Do not make negative comments about the food.
 Even if something is not your favorite, your focus should be on helping all your dining companions to enjoy the meal.